St. Louis Community Foundation Incorporated

 Application Portal: Access applications at www.grantinterface.com/Home/Logon?urlkey=stlgives

-Application Methods Vary by Program:
+Application Methods Vary by Programme:

 • Invitation-only: Pettus Foundation accepts applications twice yearly by invitation only after initial inquiry

-Making Initial Contact: Organizations should reach out to St. Louis Community Foundation staff at grants@stlgives.org to learn about each funder's specific priorities and process before applying.
+Making Initial Contact: Organisations should reach out to St. Louis Community Foundation staff at grants@stlgives.org to learn about each funder's specific priorities and process before applying.
 Include the specific RFP name in your subject line (e.g., "Financial Health RFP" or "Partnerships for Youth Success").

 Pettus Foundation Process: